ds-wizard/guide/docs/more/development/api.rst

 * **OpenID Identity Provider** (for our client only): This method involves a more complex OpenID/OAuth flow, utilizing redirects with the ``/auth/{id}/`` endpoints to authenticate.
 * **API Keys**:  You can generate an API key in your user profile, which remains valid until its specified expiration date.

 While several public endpoints are accessible without authentication, most endpoints require it.
-The system will check if you are authorized to perform specific operations based on your :ref:`roles<user-roles>` and their permissions.
-These roles are defined globally and can also be specific to projects.
+The system will check if you are authorized to perform specific operations based on your global :ref:`role<roles>` and project sharing permissions.
 This ensures that only authorized users can access and manipulate with sensitive resources.

 Example
 =======